microsoft/ai-architecture-template/README.md

 You may use the .ci/azure-pipeline.yml to configure a CI/CD build for your repostitory.
 Follow the directions provided within the pipeline.

+For details on the prerequistes please see [here](az-ml-realtime-score).
+With the Azure CLI installed, the following script can be used to create a new pipeline in your organizations Azure DevOps instance.

    ```bash
    #!/usr/bin/env bash
    organization="<from dev.azure.com/[organization]>"